These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to connect residual symptoms to the leishmaniasis diagnosis

-Why: The DBQ and rating system require each residual to be linked back to the primary service-connected condition.
+The DBQ and rating system require each residual to be linked back to the primary service-connected condition.
 If you report fatigue or anemia without connecting it to the leishmaniasis, the examiner may not document it as a residual.

-Do this instead: Explicitly state: 'My [fatigue/anemia/scarring/nasal problems] began after my leishmaniasis diagnosis and treatment, and my doctors have confirmed it is related to the infection.'
+Instead: Explicitly state: 'My [fatigue/anemia/scarring/nasal problems] began after my leishmaniasis diagnosis and treatment, and my doctors have confirmed it is related to the infection.'
 File separate secondary claims for each residual.

 Impact: Residual ratings - failure to link residuals means they are not rated